-SECTION 4 Until your membership ends, you must keep getting your medical items, services, and drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your medical items and services through our plan

-Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items, services, and prescription drugs through our plan.
+Until your membership ends, and your new Medicare coverage begins, you must continue to get your medical items and services through our plan.

-- Continue to use our network provider to receive medical care. - Continue to use our network pharmacies to get your prescriptions filled. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new healthy coverage begins).
+- · Continue to use our network provider to receive medical care. - If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new healthy coverage begins).